ozanbariscem/proc_2d/README.md

   I tested Lua with Unity for the first time in this project and it quickly became overwhelming.
 Which led me to realise Unity and C# is not really build for it.
 It can be done but it's just too much of a hussle and effects the performance way too much.

-  This also my last project before I moved on to Godot and fell in love.
+  This is also my last project before I moved on to Godot and fell in love.

 # Key features: